mathiasare/MEVN_social_media/README.md

 1. Make sure you have prerequisites installed and working
 2. Clone the repo or download as zip
+3. Make sure that in the .env file is the correct DB URL for your MongoDB setup.

 <!-- USAGE EXAMPLES -->
 ## Usage